0xNekobasu/Pihole-Sentinel-Logging/Pihole-PiholeFTL/README.md

 Following the principle of least privilege you will need a concotion of:
 - Log analytics Contributor
 - Monitoring Contributor
-- Role Based Access Control Administrator (for assigning roles to the managed identities later)

 For the things such as creating watchlists this would require:
 - Sentinel Contributor